 Growth in new niche manufacturing and logistics

-Despite the loss of much of the manufacturing, subsectors of manufacturing still remain and are growing.
+Despite the loss of much of the manufacturing activity that formerly underpinned the Yarra economy, subsectors of manufacturing still remain and are growing.
 These are broadly focused on the manufacture of perishable products and more advanced/innovative manufacturing where skilled labour is required.

-While there are still some industrial uses – the Carlton United Brewery stands out as the largest site – most precincts are a decline in industrial floor space as they transition to commercial, retail or residential uses.
-The industrial firms that remain in Yarra are generally scale manufacturers in sectors such as food product, , bespoke furniture and printing.
+While there are still some remaining large-scale industrial uses – the Carlton United Brewery stands out as the largest site – most precincts are experiencing a decline in the quantity of industrial floor space as they transition to commercial, retail or residential uses.
+The industrial firms that remain in Yarra are generally small-scale manufacturers in sub-sectors such as food production, textiles, bespoke furniture and printing.
 These firms generally produce boutique, custom-made products that require the input of specialised designers.
 The need to be close to clients and business collaborators, who are concentrated in inner city locations, is thought to be a key driver for the continued existence of such firms in Yarra.

 Another attraction of Yarra for small creative firms is the presence of older warehouse buildings as collaborative workspaces, design and development spaces.
-These spaces are often cheaper and more flexible than purposebuilt office developments which make them particularly desirable to this creative/ innovation sector.
+These spaces are often cheaper and more flexible than purpose-built office developments which make them particularly desirable to this creative/ innovation sector.

-With the benefit of a deep water port, Melbourne has experienced growth in .
+With the benefit of a deep water port, Melbourne has experienced strong growth in the freight and logistics sector as volumes of inbound and outbound trade has grown.
 Logistics firms are increasingly clustering in larger industrial nodes with good access to arterial roads and freeways.
-With increasing property values, traffic management issues and conflict with non-industrial land uses, Yarra is unlikely to attract growth in freight and logistics businesses in future.
+With increasing property values, traffic management issues and conflict with non-industrial land uses, Yarra is unlikely to attract substantial growth in freight and logistics businesses in future.

 Growth of the health care sector

-Growth in the health sector will from a population technological advancements.
-Th will broaden the sector with increasing employment in allied and support services along with higher levels of specialisation.
+Growth in the health sector will result from a population that is both ageing and growing, as well as through technological advancements.
+These factors will combine to broaden the sector with increasing employment in allied and support services along with higher levels of specialisation.
 Growth in the health sector can be broken down into two main areas (see Figure 5).
 Regional services (e.g. hospitals) which will be increasingly clustered around existing nodes as specialisation drives innovation; and the growth of local health services (e.g. general practitioners) which are more dispersed and follow broad patterns of population growth.
 Yarra will experience both types of growth, however the former is of considerable significance given the presence of the St Vincent and Epworth hospitals.

 Figure 5.
 Health sector structure